XingruiWang/DeepIV/README.md

 -->

-##### An implementation of "deep instrument variable methods" by the LATEST tensorflow and keras
+An implementation of "deep instrument variable methods" by the LATEST tensorflow and keras

-(My CUDA version is 10.1, so here I use the tensorflow 2.3.0)
+My CUDA version is 10.1, so here I use the tensorflow 2.3.0.

 ### Installation by source